-16.1 Horse-racing and coursing

-From the beginning of settlement, the extensive Werribee plains offered great opportunities for sport and shooting parties made frequent trips to the area.
-There was prolific birdlife on the lagoons and the Werribee plains were 'abounding in game'.
-447 The Chirnside family provided a range of sporting events at Werribee Park for others amongst the landowning class and wealthy Melbourne society.
+3.13 Sport and recreation 3.13.1 Horse-racing and coursing From the beginning of settlement, the extensive Werribee plains offered great opportunities for sport and shooting parties made frequent trips to the area.
+There was prolific birdlife on the lagoons and the Werribee plains were 'abounding in game'.368 The Chirnside family provided a range of sporting events at Werribee Park for others amongst the landowning class and wealthy Melbourne society.
 This included coursing (with sighthounds) and regular hunting (with scenthounds).
 In keeping with the British fashions of an aristocratic landed estate, the Chirnside family ran a herd of Fallow Deer on their estate.
-These had been bred from the first deer on the Chirnside's land, which included two stag and three hinds imported from Windsor Castle that were a gift of Prince Albert.
-448 Deer were so important to the family identity that the animal's imagery is carved into the timber work at Werribee Park.
+These had been bred from the first deer on the Chirnside's land, which included two stag and three hinds imported from Windsor Castle that were a gift of Prince Albert.369 Deer was so important to the family identity that deer imagery is carved into the timber work at Werribee Park.
 The Chirnsides held regular shooting parties on the property.
 In the 1990s polo was played in the grounds of Werribee Park - a somewhat exclusive sporting activity that befitted the Old World legacy of the property.

-Horse-racing had wide appeal from the beginning of settlement and racing reserves were set aside at Werribee (1861), Truganina (c.
-1869) and Little River (c.
-1870s).
-Thomas Chirnside was 'renowned for his racehorses', which he bred at Werribee Park.
-He won the prestigious Melbourne Cup in 1874 with Haricot.
-Other local settlers also bred and trained racehorses, including John Robertson of Truganina whose trotting stud included its own racing track.
-In the 1930s, The Manor was used as a horse-racing stud in the late 1930s by its then owner Phillip Lock.

-The Werribee Racing Club erected a new grandstand in the c.
-1920s to a design by architect H.J.
+Horse-racing had wide appeal from the beginning of settlement and racing reserves were set aside at Werribee (1861), Truganina (c.1869) and Little River (c.1870s).370 Thomas Chirnside was 'renowned for his racehorses', which he bred at Werribee Park.371 He won the prestigious Melbourne Cup in 1874 with Haricot.
+Other local settlers also bred and trained racehorses, including John Robertson of Truganina whose trotting stud included its own racing track.372 In the 1930s, The Manor was used as a horse-racing stud in the late 1930s by its then owner Phillip Lock.373 The Werribee Racing Club erected a new grandstand in the c.1920s to a design by architect H.J.
 Flagstaff.